sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell.md

 Learn how to use the PowerShell SDK in this guide.
 The PowerShell SDK has some pre-built code examples you can use to learn how to build tools that can interact with IdentityNow (IDN).

+You can find the SDK and its examples in its GitHub repo [here](https://github.com/sailpoint-oss/powershell-sdk).

 The PowerShell SDK includes the following functionality:
 - [APIs](#run-an-api-request):
 	- All [V3](https://developer.sailpoint.com/idn/api/v3) and [Beta](https://developer.sailpoint.com/idn/api/beta) APIs are available.